 The truck’s seemingly low stance can still wade 30-inches of water, and is ergonomic enough to allows an average sized person can reach into the bottom of its bed.

-Jeep Gladiator variants: Soft top, hard top, windshield and more
+Variants: Soft top, hard top, windshield and more

 Like the Wrangler, the Gladiator will be available in a Soft Top as well as (two) Hard top models, which is a first for the segment.
 Also, it gets removable doors and roof, along with foldable windshield.
 The truck itself is only available in a four-door crew cab configuration though.